Discipline is all about controlling our states of mind.

 If we can shift our states of mind consciously, we can develop discipline.

 Unlike other social environments, the trading arena has many characteristics requiring a very high degree of self-control and self-trust from the trader who intends to trade successfully.

 Nature of markets

-The markets are constantly in motion.
+- The markets are constantly in motion.
 Prices never stop moving.
-Markets are erratic.

 When you are trying to make money in such an environment consistently, you must work on yourself.
 Part of working on yourself is developing high levels of discipline, ensuring your behavior or decision in the markets is structured.

 In this lesson, we will look at techniques to develop discipline and the pitfalls that cause indiscipline.

 ” Investing is not a game where the guy with te 160 IQ beats the guy with the 130 IQ… Once you have ordinary intelligence, what you need is the temperament to control the urges that get other people into trouble in investing.”– Warren Buffett.

 If there’s a single theme that dominates discussions of trading psychology, it’s discipline.

 Traders are routinely encouraged to control their emotions and stick to their processes.